Quantitative Research Report · February 2026

 The evidence presented in this report supports the conclusion that the portfolio generates genuine, persistent, risk-adjusted alpha that is not attributable to directional market exposure, favorable sampling periods, or statistical artifacts.

 The strength of this conclusion rests on the convergence of multiple independent lines of evidence.
 A strategy might achieve a high Sharpe ratio through fortunate timing in a single market regime — but this portfolio is profitable in bull, bear, and range-bound markets.
-A strategy might appear significant on a single statistical test — but this portfolio's regression alpha is significant at the 0.01% level with a t-statistic of 4.64, exceeding the Harvey-Liu-Zhu threshold for multiple testing.
-A strategy might show strong in-sample performance that degrades out-of-sample — but this portfolio's Sharpe ratio actually improves from 2.03 in the first sub-period to 2.48 in the second.
+A strategy might appear significant on a single statistical test — but this portfolio's regression alpha is significant at the 0.01% level with a t-statistic of 5.75, exceeding the Harvey-Liu-Zhu threshold for multiple testing.
+A strategy might show strong in-sample performance that degrades out-of-sample — but this portfolio's Sharpe ratio actually improves from 2.13 in the first sub-period to 3.32 in the second.

 References

-- Grinold, R.C. & Kahn, R.N.
+• Grinold, R.C. & Kahn, R.N.
 (1999).
 Active Portfolio Management: A Quantitative Approach for Producing Superior Returns and Controlling Risk.
 McGraw-Hill, 2nd edition.

-- Harvey, C.R., Liu, Y. & Zhu, H. (2016). “...and the Cross-Section of Expected Returns.”
+• Harvey, C.R., Liu, Y. & Zhu, H. (2016). “...and the Cross-Section of Expected Returns.”
 Review of Financial Studies, 29(1), 5–68.

-- Markowitz, H. (1952).
+• Markowitz, H. (1952).
 “Portfolio Selection.”
 The Journal of Finance, 7(1), 77–91.

-- Sharpe, W.F.
+• Sharpe, W.F.
 (1994).
 “The Sharpe Ratio.”
 The Journal of Portfolio Management, 21(1), 49–58.

 Disclaimer

 This report presents backtested performance results.
 Backtested performance is hypothetical and does not represent actual trading.
 Past performance, whether actual or backtested, is not indicative of future results.
 All returns are presented gross of management fees, performance fees, and fund-level expenses; only execution slippage is deducted.
 The backtest may not capture all costs, market impact, or execution constraints that would be present in live trading.
-Position sizes scale with equity and do not account for capacity constraints at scale.
+Position sizes scale with portfolio equity with VIX-based scaling overlays and do not account for capacity constraints at scale.
 The strategies have not been evaluated for performance degradation at larger notional sizes.
 This report is provided for informational purposes only and does not constitute investment advice or a solicitation to invest.